boot2docker/boot2docker-cli/README.md

 On Windows, [MSYS SSH](http://www.mingw.org/) provides a first class way to connect to the boot2docker VM using `boot2docker.exe ssh`.

+> **Note:** Docker now has an [IANA registered IP Port: 2375]( http://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml?search=docker)
+> , so the use of port 4243 is deprecated.
+This also means that new Boot2Docker
+> ISO releases and management tool are not compatible.

 ## Installation